 Both vehicles offer seating for 5 people.

-In curb weight, Vauxhall Grandland is noticeable lighter – 1675 kg compared to 2035 kg.
+In terms of curb weight, Vauxhall Grandland is noticeably lighter – 1,675 kg compared to 2,035 kg.
 The difference is around 360 kg.

-In terms of boot space, the Vauxhall Grandland offers slight more room – 550 L compared to 535 L. That’s a difference of about 15 L.
+Looking at boot space, the Vauxhall Grandland offers only slightly more boot space – 550 L compared to 535 L. That’s a difference of about 15 L.

-When it comes to payload, Audi Q4 e-tron minimal takes the win – 515 kg compared to 495 kg.
+When it comes to payload, the Audi Q4 e-tron carries barely more – 515 kg compared to 495 kg.
 That’s a difference of about 20 kg.

 The Audi Q4 e-tron brings Audi polish into the electric crossover scene, pairing a sleek exterior with a refined, airy interior that makes everyday driving feel distinctly premium.
 It’s an easy-to-live-with EV that balances comfort and real-world usability with intuitive tech, making it a smart choice for buyers who want electric mobility without giving up Audi character — and yes, it still looks good in the driveway.